yoavadamlab/VR-setup-for-NeuroImaging/README.md

 This what the mouse is seeing on the wheel:

 <img src="https://user-images.githubusercontent.com/98536980/152359292-7f1a59b4-6fee-4031-bb3c-fa789a1e3684.gif" width="450" height="300" align="center">
-insert here: Also, a video of the VR from the mouse prespecive side by side with the current VR video.

 Beside the VR design we had to control on the following:
 - Progress of the VR according to the mice movement on the wheel